alongenosar/ios-sdk/README.md

 ```
 ## Step 6: Present events map screen
-Once Snappers initialized succsefully, you can present the Snappers map screen as following:
+Once Snappers was initialized succsefully, you can present the Snappers map screen as follows:

 Swift:
 ```swift